UiS-Subsea/GUI_2024/README.md

 # GUI 2024 - UIS SUBSEA

-This repository decribes the process of running the GUI that monitors this years ROV, Draugen (Not the name of a TIX banger).
+This repository decribes the process of running the GUI that monitors this years ROV, Draugen.

 # Requirements